 What types of geothermal heat pumps?

 There are a variety of different types of geothermal heat pumps.
-Below we highlight the two most common forms for the Metro-Detroit area.
+Below we highlight vertical geothermal well and horizontal geothermal field, which are the two most common forms for the Metro-Detroit area.
 Completing an energy audit prior to installing a geothermal heat pump will determine how much energy you need to absorb from the ground.

 Vertical Geothermal Well